 But how does it work?
 What’s the magic formula for using meringue powder in place of egg whites?
 Well, let’s crack into it!

-Made mostly of dried egg whites, meringue powder is a baking substitute that you can use instead of raw egg whites.
+Made mostly of dried egg whites, meringue powder is a baking substitute that you can use instead of raw fresh egg whites.
 It’s used mostly in making meringue, frosting and royal icing.

+Use 2 tablespoons of meringue powder and 2 tablespoons water to substitute 1 egg white.
 To use meringue powder as a substitute, follow this simple formula:

 2 teaspoons meringue powder + 2 teaspoons water = 1 large egg white

-Royal icing is made by beating meringue powder with water and confectioners’ sugar.
+Royal icing is made by beating meringue powder with water and powdered sugar.
 At stiff consistency, royal icing can be used to outline cookies or pipe flowers.
 Adding more water to royal icing will cause it to thin, making it easy to flood cookies or pour over treats.

 - Snow White Buttercream Frosting